PHtorres/react-native-calendar-challenge/README.md

-## A message for the Code Reviewers
+## A message to the Code Reviewers

 - You will notice that throughout the project I used constant values ​​for the width and height of some components.
 The idea was to provide more performance for the lists.
 With these constants, this task is simplified.